The Wizard of Oz: Home media

 On October 25, 1980, the film was released on videocassette (in both VHS and Betamax format) by MGM/CBS Home Video.
+On September 10, 1996, a THX certified VHS release would debut.
 All current home video releases are by Warner Home Video (via current rights holder Turner Entertainment).

 The film's first LaserDisc release was in 1983.
 In 1989, there were two releases for the 50th anniversary, one from Turner and one from The Criterion Collection, with a commentary track.
 LaserDiscs came out in 1991 and 1993, and the final LaserDisc was released September 11, 1996.

 The film was released on the CED format once, in 1982, by MGM/UA Home Video.
 It has also been released multiple times outside of the North American and European markets, in Asia, in the Video CD format.

 The first DVD release was on March 26, 1997, by MGM/UA Home Video.
 It contained no special features or supplements.
 On October 19, 1999, The Wizard of Oz was re-released by Warner Home Video to celebrate the film's 60th anniversary, with its soundtrack presented in a new 5.1 surround sound mix.
 The DVD also contained a behind-the-scenes documentary, The Wonderful Wizard of Oz: The Making of a Movie Classic, produced in 1990 and hosted by Angela Lansbury, which was originally shown on television immediately following the 1990 telecast of the film.
 It had been featured in the 1993 "Ultimate Oz" LaserDisc release.
 Outtakes, the deleted "Jitterbug" musical number, clips of pre-1939 Oz adaptations, trailers, newsreels, and a portrait gallery were also included, as well as two radio programs of the era publicizing the film.

 In 2005, two DVD editions were released, both featuring a newly restored version of the film with an audio commentary and an isolated music and effects track.
 One of the two DVD releases was a "Two-Disc Special Edition", featuring production documentaries, trailers, outtakes, newsreels, radio shows and still galleries.
 The other set, a "Three-Disc Collector's Edition", included these features, as well as the digitally restored 80th-anniversary edition of the 1925 feature-length silent film version of The Wizard of Oz, other silent Oz adaptations and a 1933 animated short version.